KartikShrikantHegde/oci-devops-ec2compat-terminateinstance/readme.md

-Sample illustration of AWS EC2 get  instance details wtih a  compatibility endpoint .
+Sample illustration of AWS EC2  terminate  instance details wtih a  compatibility endpoint .
 -------

 Objective (Its for an internal demo)

 ----

-- Get the details of an incident from OCI using AWS CLI
+- Terminate an incident from OCI using AWS CLI

 Setup